Oromandibular-limb hypogenesis spectrum- MedGen UID:

 Leukoencephalopathy, developmental delay, and episodic neurologic regression syndrome (LEUDEN) is characterized by global developmental delay apparent in early childhood, followed by episodic neurologic regression or decompensation associated with systemic stress, such as febrile infection.
 Affected individuals have hypotonia, gait difficulties or ataxia, poor or absent speech with dysarthria, and variable motor abnormalities, including spasticity, dystonia, extrapyramidal signs, and tremor.
 Many patients have seizures.
 Brain imaging shows diffuse white matter abnormalities, poor myelination, thin corpus callosum, and generalized cerebral atrophy with enlarged ventricles.
 The clinical features of the disorder and the abnormal brain imaging findings are progressive (summary by Mao et al., 2020).

-Braddock-carey syndrome 1- MedGen UID:
+Braddock-Carey syndrome 1- MedGen UID:

 - 1823961